-also offers the increased flexibility of international roaming.
-This allows the MS see to travel from one country to another, use their SIM card in any GSM phone and the visited country GSM network to make and receive calls.
-The advantage for the user is that no matter where they are (any country with supported GSM network) the network will ensure that they receive all their calls from their home network; not that, all call billing is done on the home network, so the MS user only receives the bill.
+GSM also offers the increased flexibility of international roaming.
+This allows the MS user to travel from one country to another, use their SIM card in any GSM phone and use the visited country GSM network to make and receive calls.
+The advantage for the MS user is that no matter where they are (any country with supported GSM network) the GSM network will ensure that they receive all their calls from their home network; not only that, all call billing is done on the home network, so the MS user only receives the one bill.

-CSM is highly software dependent.
+GSM is highly software dependent.
 Although this makes it very complex, it also allows a high degree of flexibility when changes need to be implemented.
-GSM suppliers are constantly revising their software and adding new features to compete in the GSM constant[1].
+GSM suppliers are constantly revising their software and adding new features to compete in the GSM market [1].